TimShi/timshi.github.io/about.md

 >It from bit.
 Otherwise put, every it — every particle, every field of force, even the space-time continuum itself — derives its function, its meaning, its very existence entirely — even if in some contexts indirectly — from the apparatus-elicited answers to yes-or-no questions, binary choices, bits.
 It from bit symbolizes the idea that every item of the physical world has at bottom — a very deep bottom, in most instances — an immaterial source and explanation; that which we call reality arises in the last analysis from the posing of yes-no questions and the registering of equipment-evoked responses; in short, that all things physical are information-theoretic in origin and that this is a participatory universe.

 Whether this is how our universe works, I am not sure.
-But I couldn't think of a more fitting term to describe the software development process, where we materialize ideas into reality and try to make a dent in the physical word with it.
+But I couldn't think of a more fitting term to describe the software development process, where we materialize ideas into reality and try to make a dent in the physical world with it.
 I hope my services can help you turn your idea into reality - making "it from bit".

 # My Areas of Expertise